Q. What constitutes a disability?

 A. The Division of Vocational Rehabilitation will often fund services for you, if you are completing a college degree as a part of your DVR employment plan.
-You must advise the Director of the Office of Disability Services that you are using the Vocational Rehabilitation Office.
+You must advise the Director of the Student Access Center that you are using the Vocational Rehabilitation Office.

 Q. How can I obtain a permit for accessible (handicapped) parking?

-A. To get a handicapped parking permit, contact Parking Services at (985) 448-4526 or visit their office located in Calecas Hall.
+A. To get a handicapped parking permit, contact University Police Parking Services at (985) 448-4526 or visit their office located in Calecas Hall.

 Q. I need a large desk or left-handed desk in my classroom.
 Who do I contact to request a desk?

-A. Contact ODS at (985) 448-4430 to get a large or left-handed desk delivered to your classroom.
+A. Contact SAC at (985) 448-4430 to get a large or left-handed desk delivered to your classroom.
 Please have the buildings and room numbers available when calling.

 Q. I had an accident and I am on crutches or I have a cast on my hand.
 Can the Disability Services Office help me?

 A. Yes.
-The Office of Disability Services will assist students with temporary disabilities.
+Student Access Center (SAC) will assist students with temporary disabilities.
 You must bring a written statement from your doctor explaining the injury and the length of the temporary disability.
-If you injure your hand and you are unable to write, the Office of Disability Services can assist by providing a note taker and/or writer for exams.
+If you injure your hand and you are unable to write, the SAC can assist by providing a note taker and/or writer for exams.

 Q. How does an instructor know what accommodations will be made?

-A. Once the student has provided the Office of Disability Services with their class schedule, letters are typed to each instructor identifying the student’s accommodations.
+A. Once the student has provided the Student Access Center with their class schedule, letters are typed to each instructor identifying the student’s accommodations.
 The student should meet with each instructor to discuss the specific accommodations that the instructor finds most adaptable or appropriate for the class.